StStep/tatzelwurm-client/Documentation/Design.md

 1. Player clicks on units and creates the commands
 2. Player clicks on the resolve button
-3. Player can view the resolution
+4. Player can view output text file
-4. Repeat

 ## Client